Employer of Record

 Wage Protection System

-The Wage Protection System (WPS) was instituted by the Ministry of Manpower and Central Bank of Oman in January 2014.
-As stipulated in Article 53 of the Omani Labor Law, it is mandatory for employers to remunerate their employees in the local currency through Omani banks.
-These banks are obliged to furnish the Ministry of Manpower with comprehensive reports on all salary disbursements, allowing for a meticulous comparison with the employees’ contractual salaries.
-Any instances of delayed or inadequate payments necessitate valid justifications from the employer.
+The Wage Protection System (WPS) was instituted by the Ministry of Labour and Central Bank of Oman.
+As stipulated in the Omani Labour Law, it is mandatory for employers to remunerate employees in the local currency through Omani banks and in compliance with the wage protection framework.
+Banks provide the relevant reporting that allows salary payments to be checked against contractual obligations.
+Any instances of delayed or inadequate payments require valid justification from the employer.

 A pivotal requirement imposed by the WPS is the payment of employees’ wages in the local currency, facilitated through bank transfers into their respective local bank accounts.
 Failure to comply with WPS regulations may subject employers to financial penalties and pose challenges in the renewal or processing of new visas for their workforce.